OUR CORE FACULTY

 Reverend Dorothy Grant

-Dr. Tomlin Paul is the Dean of the Faculty of Medical Sciences at the University of the West Indies.
+Dr. Tomlin Paul is the former Dean of the Faculty of Medical Sciences at the University of the West Indies.
+Dr. Paul is currently the Health Professions Education Specialist at the University of Global Health Equity, Rwanda.
 He is a graduate of the University of the West Indies Faculty of Medical Sciences and obtained a Master's degree in Public Health from the same University.
 He later studied Health Economics and Planning at the University of York, UK.
 From 1997 to 2000, he was a Joint Japan/World Bank Fellow at the Johns Hopkins University, School of Public Health in the USA, where he studied Chronic Disease Epidemiology.

 Dr. Mark Stoltenberg completed his family medicine residency at Northwestern University and his palliative care fellowship at Harvard University.
 Mark joined the Division of Palliative Care and Geriatric Medicine at Massachusetts General Hospital immediately following his fellowship in July 2016, at which time he also started a Global Health Leadership Fellowship as well as the Master’s in Public Health degree program at the Harvard School of Public Health.
 His primary interest is providing comprehensive and compassionate care to poor and vulnerable populations.